-Due to the Corona virus, presence appointments are still frequently canceled – now trainers need to act quickly!
-We show five quick and easy ways to create content for your online training without presence.
+Due to the corona virus, in-person appointments are still frequently canceled – now educators need to act quickly!
+We show five quick and easy ways to create content for your online training without in-person attendance.

-Let's start directly with the content that represents the biggest challenge for many trainers: How can you actually bring your "live" content live into an online training?
-Often, tools can only do one or the other: either create learning content or plan live sessions (for example, Go2Webinar).
+Let’s start directly with the content that poses the greatest challenge for many trainers: How can you really bring your “live” content into an online training session?
+Often, tools can only do one thing or the other: Either create learning content or plan live sessions (for example, Go2Webinar).
 However, there is a simple trick that works very well with blink.it:

 Use a provider for digital meetings, for example Zoom.
-In the free version of Zoom, you can manage up to 100 participants, conduct 40-minute group meetings, and record your meetings – which is very practical since you can also make the recordings available later in the course.
+In the free version of Zoom, you can manage up to 100 participants, conduct 40-minute group meetings, and record your meetings – which is very practical since you can also provide the recordings later in the course.

-Simply integrate the link to the digital meeting room into a learning unit, so your participants can access it at the right moment.
+Integrate the link to the digital meeting room directly into a learning unit, so that your participants can access it at the right moment.
 Of course, you could also send the link to the meeting via email.
-However, integrating it directly into the online training provides your participants with all the information at a glance, and nothing can get lost.
+By embedding it directly in the online training, your participants have all the information at a glance, and nothing can get lost.
 This makes it clearer for your participants (and for you).

 Example: This is how easy it is to create a digital meeting room in online training. // Source: blink.it